Circassians in Syria: Exile and resettlement

 Circassians began a forced migration from their homeland in the Northwest Caucasus region to the Ottoman Empire following the Russian–Circassian War and the subsequent Circassian genocide in 1864.
 While they originally settled in parts of Anatolia and the Balkans, they began emigrating to the empire's Syrian provinces (the Levant) in large numbers (about 70,000) after the Ottoman defeat in the Balkan War of 1877–78.
 That group of Circassians was mostly resettled by the Ottoman authorities as part of an effort to counterbalance increasing dissent by the local population in Syria, far from the capital Istanbul, with more loyal subjects of the empire.
 Many Circassians settled in the Golan Heights and Transjordan, then part of the Province of Damascus.
 In the late 1870s, Circassians established a number of villages north of Homs and along the borders of the Syrian Desert, as well as in the area surrounding Damascus, namely Marj al-Sultan and al-Dumayr.
 Circassians eventually abandoned the latter town.

 Nearly all the Circassian villages founded in Ottoman Syria were located on conflict fronts, mostly involving the Druze and Bedouin tribes, including the 'Annizah and Al Fadl.
 Since the Circassians were militarily able to resist the khuwwa ("unofficial 'protection' tax") demanded of the local peasantry by various Bedouin tribes—which came at the detriment of government tax collection—they reached agreements that mutually benefited the two factions.
 Nonetheless, clashes periodically erupted between the Circassians of the Golan and Ghouta (rural Damascus) regions and the Bedouin.
 The most severe local conflicts were with the Druze, who dominated the area of Mount Hermon in the northern Golan Heights and the Jabal al-Druze region to the east.
 Historians have asserted that the Ottomans encouraged Circassian settlement in this region to serve as a pro-sultanate buffer between the two Druze-inhabited areas.
 In addition, Circassians generally favored residence in the Golan as compared to the city because the area resembled the Caucasian ancestral lands with its wooded mountains, heavy rainfall and snow.
-In Aleppo, 2500 Circassian families - "colonists, brigands, murderers, and thieves" - were settled in Ras al-Ayn by the Ottomans.
+In Aleppo, 2500 Circassian families were settled in Ras al-Ayn by the Ottomans.